hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

   - Simple unit tests is most performant.
   - Consider  test complexity and maintainability.
 End-to-end tests with mocks tends to be complex.
   - In memory databases like H2 could be used if possible for integration tests.
-  - An alternative for integration tests is containers with the same database system as production.
+  - An alternative for integration tests is test-containers with the same database system as production.
   - Test containers can be bad for automated tests included in the build.
   - It can be a good idea to write som integration tests without mocks that is not included in the build.
-- Use automated code checks to verify development standards, including security checks.
+- Use automated code checker to verify development standards, including security checks.
   - But it can be too rigid if too much of this.
 - Be careful with AI assisted development:
   - I have mixed experience with GitHub Copilot, quite often my intentions is not what Copilot expects.